 London is renowned for being one of the world’s best cities when it comes to art and culture.
 London’s contemporary art scene is constantly thriving with new artists, art lovers and students travelling from all over the world to study the subject.
 It’s truly a city that seems to have a never-ending supply of art schools, galleries and fairs.
 In 2015, there were around 500+ galleries, 60+ art museums and institutions and 10+ art fairs. £260 million had been invested into the Tate and amongst all this creative noise, smaller spaces seem to get lost in the hustle of this thriving city.

 Listed below are 5 of London’s smaller galleries that exhibit a mix of modern and contemporary artists, with work ranging from sculpture to printmaking and digital art.

 Alan Cristea Gallery

-The Alan Cristea Gallery, first opening in 1995, displays a variety of contemporary artists, emerging artists and artists’ estates.
-The gallery is led by artists themselves and is worldly recognized for its contemporary prints and editions.
-The space is small which creates an intimate feeling when viewing the works, and the gallery’s bright lighting and white walls are undeniably inviting.
-The exhibition currently showing here is Ian Davenport: Melismatic- a large collection of mono-prints and etchings.
-His work is inspired by the relationships between colour in the paintings of Holbein, van Gogh and Klimt.
-Davenport also works with rich tones, vertical lines and splatters of colour in his screen prints to create pieces that are loud and eye-catching.
-For a fans of printmaking, vibrant colour and large scale pieces, this exhibition is definitely a must see and is showing from 8th June 2017 – 31st July 2017.
+The Alan Cristea Gallery, first opening in 1995, displays a variety of work by contemporary and emerging artists, and Estates.
+Worldly recognised for its contemporary prints and editions, and with their underlying ethos having always been artist-led, the gallery really works with and for its artist.
+The space is small which creates a feeling of intimacy when viewing the works.
+This and the gallery’s bright lighting and white walls are undeniably inviting.
+The exhibition currently showing here is ‘Ian Davenport: Melismatic’ – a large collection of mono-prints and etchings.
+His work is inspired by the relationship between colours in the paintings of Holbein, van Gogh and Klimt.
+Davenport works with rich tones, vertical lines and splatters of colour in his screen prints to create pieces that are loud and eye-catching.
+For fans of printmaking, vibrant colours and large scale pieces, this exhibition is a must see and is showing from 8th June 2017 – 31st July 2017.